uhasker/getting-things-done-in-next-js/src/chapter8/01-setup.md

 - we want to use Tailwind CSS
 - we want to use the `src/` directory
 - we want to use the App Router
+- we want to use Turbopack for `next dev`
 - we don't want to customize the default import alias

 ```sh